pureconfig/pureconfig/docs/src/main/tut/docs/error-handling.md

 ### Custom failure reasons

 Users are not restricted to the failure reasons provided by PureConfig.
-If we want to use a domain-specific failure reason for our `PositiveInt`, for example, we can create it like this:
+If we wanted to use a domain-specific failure reason for our `PositiveInt`, for example, we could create it like this:

 ```tut:silent
 case class NonPositiveInt(value: Int) extends FailureReason {